Do Condoms Prevent Herpes? Not Really, But This Does

 So can you get herpes with a condom?
 Do condoms prevent herpes?
 As you can see, they can reduce the risk, but not significantly enough to be relied upon entirely.
 Know your STD status and that of your partners, and be aware of your body and outbreaks if you do have HSV.
 Practice the safest sex possible. ( sex with herpes )

-Positivesingles.com is a special dating site for people with herpes who want romance while avoiding the awkward "herpes talk"!
+Positivesingles.com is a special Herpes dating site UK who want romance while avoiding the awkward "herpes talk"!
 You can meet more than 4,000,000 quality people and maybe become one of their many success stories!